MaxLeap/Docs/en/Android/Guide/CloudConfig.md

 }
 ```

-###Add Track
+###Add Observer

-You can track cloud paramter change with `LCCloudConfigManager.observeKeyInBackground()` and get latest parameter value in time.
+You can observe cloud paramter change with `LCCloudConfigManager.observeKeyInBackground()` and get latest parameter value in time.
 There are two parameters in this method: one is cloud parameter name and the other is an instance of the callback class "ValueChangedCallback".

 ```java
 LCCloudConfigManager.observeKeyInBackground("keyX", new ValueChangedCallback() {